jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-06-06-beam-deploy-2/index.md

   - Docker
   - Kubernetes
   - Python
-authors:
-  - JaehyeonKim
-images: []
 description: Deploy an Apache Beam Python pipeline to a Flink session cluster on minikube, packaged as a Docker image and submitted as a Kubernetes job.
 ---

-In this post, we develop an [Apache Beam](https://beam.apache.org/) pipeline using the [Python SDK](https://beam.apache.org/documentation/sdks/python/) and deploy it on an [Apache Flink](https://flink.apache.org/) cluster via the [Apache Flink Runner](https://beam.apache.org/documentation/runners/flink/).
+An [Apache Beam](https://beam.apache.org/) pipeline built with the [Python SDK](https://beam.apache.org/documentation/sdks/python/) runs on an [Apache Flink](https://flink.apache.org/) cluster via the [Apache Flink Runner](https://beam.apache.org/documentation/runners/flink/).
+We develop the pipeline as a Python package and add the package to a custom Docker image so that Python user code can be executed externally.
+In this post, we create a Flink session cluster via the [Flink Kubernetes Operator](https://nightlies.apache.org/flink/flink-kubernetes-operator-docs-main/), and deploy the pipeline using a Kubernetes job.
 Same as [Part I](/blog/2024-05-30-beam-deploy-1), we deploy a Kafka cluster using the [Strimzi Operator](https://strimzi.io/) on a [minikube](https://minikube.sigs.k8s.io/docs/) cluster as the pipeline uses [Apache Kafka](https://kafka.apache.org/) topics for its data source and sink.
-Then, we develop the pipeline as a Python package and add the package to a custom Docker image so that Python user code can be executed externally.
-For deployment, we create a Flink session cluster via the [Flink Kubernetes Operator](https://nightlies.apache.org/flink/flink-kubernetes-operator-docs-main/), and deploy the pipeline using a Kubernetes job.
 Finally, we check the output of the application by sending messages to the input Kafka topic using a Python producer application.

 <!--more-->